 Sprinkle the coarse sugar evenly over the top of the crust if desired.
 This adds a nice sparkle to the pie, and a delicious crunch as well.

-Bake the slab pie until the crust is nicely golden and the filling has been bubbling for a few minutes.
+Bake the slab pie until the crust is nicely golden brown and the filling has been bubbling for a few minutes.

 Tips and Tricks: